Anaghacha/password-security-sys-with-arduino-/README.md

+### README for password-security-sys-with-arduino

+# Password Security System with Arduino
 ### Brief Description

 This GitHub repository contains the source code and documentation for a password security system using Arduino.
 The project demonstrates an electronic lock system designed for home security, featuring a keypad, LCD, and other components to detect intruders and send alerts.
 This system enhances home safety with cost-efficient wireless communication, combining multiple modern security features into a single lock mechanism.

-You can view the repository [here](https://github.com/Anaghacha/password-security-sys-with-arduino-).

-### README for password-security-sys-with-arduino

-# Password Security System with Arduino

-This repository contains the code and documentation for a password-based security system using Arduino.
-The system enhances home security by using a keypad, LCD, and other components to detect intruders and send alerts.

 ## Description